Course Descriptions

 MUSI 82 - Jazz/Popular Music Combos

-Jazz and Popular Music Combos are open to all who wish to concentrate on improvisation and original music.
-The combos present two concerts each year and record at a professional studio spring semester.
+Jazz and Popular Music Combos are open to all who wish to concentrate on repertoire, improvisation and original music.
+Students will focus on developing their composition and performance skills while exploring many different styles of contemporary music.
+The combos present two concerts each year.

 MUSI 83 - Jazz/Popular Music Combos

-Jazz and Popular Music Combos are open to all who wish to concentrate on improvisation and original music.
-The combos present two concerts each year and record at a professional studio spring semester.
+Jazz and Popular Music Combos are open to all who wish to concentrate on repertoire, improvisation and original music.
+Students will focus on developing their composition and performance skills while exploring many different styles of contemporary music.
+The combos present two concerts each year.

 MUSI 84 - Pipe Band